ant-design/ant-design-pro-site/docs/style.en-US.md

 type: Introduction
 ---

 This document is mainly about how to use and organize style files in projects.
-If you want to get a basic knowledge of CSS or look for properties usage, you can refer to the [MDN doc] (https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).
+If you want to get a basic knowledge of CSS or look for properties usage, you can refer to the [MDN doc](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).

 ---